EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

-**Dealing with Out-Of-Vocabulary (OOV) Words**

-There are two main types of methods to deal with OOV words:

-- The first method assumes a closed vocabulary.
-All the words both in the training and the test sets are known in advance.
-Depending on the language model settings, any word outside the vocabulary will be discarded or cause an error.This method is used in some applications, like voice control of devices.
-- The open vocabulary makes provisions for new words to occur with a specific symbol, <UNK>, called the unknown token.
-All the OOV words are mapped to <UNK>, both in the training and test sets.

-The vocabulary itsef can come from an external dictionary.
-It can also be extracted directly from the training set.
-In this case, it is common to exclude the rare words, notably those seen only once—the hapax legomena.
-The vocabulary will then consist of the most frequent types of the corpus, for example, the 20,000 most frequent types.
-The other words, unseen or with a frequency lower than a cutoff value, 1, 2, or up to 5, will be mapped to <UNK>.

----

 # Mastering Sentiment-Analysis: A Step-by-Step Guide

 Interested in learning Natural Language Processing (NLP) and Sentiment Analysis?
 This repository is designed to guide you through each step, from understanding data to setting up a sentiment analysis model.